Vanilla includes a simple navigation bar that you can add to the top of your sites.

 To import side navigation, copy snippet below:

-@import 'patterns_side-navigation'; @include vf-p-side-navigation; // optionally add icons and/or labels if you use them in side navigation__nav @import 'patterns_label'; @include vf-p-label; @import 'patterns_icons'; @include vf-p-icons;
+// import Vanilla and include base mixins // this only needs to happen once in a given project @import 'vanilla-framework'; @include vf-base; @include vf-p-side-navigation; // optionally add icons and/or labels if you use them in side navigation__nav @include vf-p-status-label; @include vf-p-icons;

 For more information see Customising Vanilla in your projects, which includes overrides and importing instructions.